ten-point-nine/freETarget/Software/C#/freETarget Setup/setup_readme.txt

 To upload the firmware, you need to install the uploaded tool ESPTOOL.
 There are multiple steps:
 1)	Install python from https://www.python.org/downloads/
 2)	When installing python, make sure to select the option to install the PIP tool
-3)	Open a command window and type: „pip install esptool”
+3)	Open a command window and type: „pip install "esptool<5" ”
 4)	Make sure the esptool.exe file exists in the python\scripts folder and that it was added to the PATH environment variable